bingomanatee/looking-glass-engine-3-2/docs/classes/ValueStream.md

-This is the Observable method; it follows `rx.js` conventions EXCEPT that onError gets more messages than is typical. the rx.js standard is that onError is, like a failed promise, the death rattle of a stream; and gets zero or one messages.
+This is the Observable method; it follows `rx.js` conventions EXCEPT that onError gets more messages than is typical. the rx.js standard is that onError is, like a failed promise, the death rattle of a subject; and gets zero or one messages.

 In LGE ValueStreams emit to onError many times, including when you try to set a value to an invalid value.